All About Comforter Construction

 Looking for a top layer with a smooth surface, without visible stitching?
 Tuck your comforter or duvet insert inside a duvet cover, secure it with the durable corner ties, and you get the same warmth and quality construction, with no stitching in sight.
 Not only does this protect your comforter, but you have the added bonus of being able to swap the duvet cover whenever you crave fresh decor.

 Comforters are a favorite bedding layer, and you can find options for any season.
 We offer limited-edition prints, vibrant solid colors, and classic patterns to suit every taste.
 Looking for more bedding tips and tricks?
-We provide plenty of ideas on our Tips & Ideas page.
+Check out our other Guides.